Nikon D750 vs Sony RX100 III

 Studio photographers will appreciate that the Nikon D750 (unlike the RX100 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the D750 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The RX100 III was replaced by the Sony RX100 IV, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D750 and RX100 III can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Sony RX100 III Manual.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Sony RX100 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.